-Using ENGIE Impact’s global and multilingual energy and sustainability management platform, the retailer could create reports based on energy consumption, cost of energy and type of energy procured on a regional or global level.
+Using ENGIE Impact’s global and multilingual data management platform, the retailer could create reports based on energy consumption, cost of energy and type of energy procured on a regional or global level.
 These reports were essential to the company’s strategic sourcing department because they provided insights on a country, regional and global level.

 The reports revealed how much of the company’s portfolio was green energy versus brown energy; on average how much each country or region was consuming and spending on energy; and which sites were high consumers versus low consumers.
 Access to this information armed the clothing company with the right insights to guide their global strategy and meet country-specific regulations.

 Proper data management creates a solid foundation for creating a global energy strategy and complying with country-specific regulations.
 Throughout this engagement, the clothing company utilized ENGIE Impact’s services to leverage comprehensive utility data to track their carbon reduction goals, identify viable sites for renewable procurement, and achieve the metrics below.

 1. Comply with the ESOS scheme in the U.K.

 5. Increase the number of utility invoices processed by 12 percent

 As their utility expense and data management plan became more streamlined, the visibility into all their consumption data gave the clothing company insights that will help them further their sustainability goals and global energy strategy.